Future of Cloud Computing

 The Future of Cloud Computing 2025-2030: Trends and Predictions

 Ever since the then Google CEO Eric Schmidt coined the term ‘Cloud Computing’ in 2006, the field of data management has seen great advancements.
-Cloud computing (CC) not only changed the way how businesses handled huge amounts of data; it also remodeled how people consumed online services; two such fine examples being Gmail and Google Drive, where you can access your data from any computer with internet access.
+Cloud computing (CC) not only changed the way how businesses handled huge amounts of data; it also remodelled how people consumed online services; two such fine examples being Gmail and Google Drive, where you can access your data from any computer with internet access.

 Despite some experts disapproving of Cloud Computing, terming it as a “rebranded version of thin client’ computing, which is basically a device that uses a server to perform functions; there is no denying the fact that Cloud Computing is growing at an exponential rate.
-Evidently, the market cap of public cloud services in 2025 grew from $209.2 billion to $246.8 billion, and expected to reach $383 billion by 2030.
+Evidently, the market cap of public cloud services in 2025 grew from $209.2 billion to $246.8 billion, and is expected to reach $383 billion by 2030.

 So what do these figures say?